deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 # de.NBI cloud at Bielefeld University

-The Bielefeld cloud site currently have Openstack Queens installed.
+The Bielefeld cloud site currently has Openstack Queens installed.
 That means that the general descriptions or screenshots based on Openstack Newton differs from our installation.

 ## Contact
-The de.NBI cloud team in Bielefeld can contacted via email: os-service(at)cebitec.uni-bielefeld.de
+The de.NBI cloud team in Bielefeld can be contacted via email: os-service(at)cebitec.uni-bielefeld.de

 ## Entrypoint